Planck 2013 results. VI. High Frequency Instrument data processing: Comparison with a severe selection of data.

 We use the standard pipeline to create maps for each frequency.
-Along with the global reduction of hit number, the superclean ring selection will create stripes on the hit-maps, due to the temporal structure of some criteria.
+Along with the global reduction of the number of samples, the severe ring selection will create stripes on the hit-maps, due to the temporal structure of some criteria.
 The sanity check with the randomly selected rings will have only the impact of the reduction of the hit number.
-This can be seen on the right column of Fig.\,\ref{fig:superclean_I_H_all_143_GHz}: the number of hits in the superclean maps (middle) are not as homogeneous as in the normal map (top) or the random map (bottom).
-On the left panel, the top map represents the masked intensity of the normal map, whereas the middle and the bottom maps correspond to the difference with the superclean and the random map, respectively.
-(The differences have been whitened with ${1}/{{n_\mathrm{hit}}_\mathrm{eff}} = {1}/{{n_\mathrm{hit}}_\mathrm{Normal}} +{1}/{{n_\mathrm{hit}}_\mathrm{severe}}$, where ${n_\mathrm{hit}}$ is the number of hits of a map.)
+This can be seen in the right column of Fig.\,\ref{fig:maps_143}: the number of hits in the severe maps is not as homogeneous as in the normal map or the random map but rather looks like the shifted selection map.
+On the left side, the top panel represents the masked intensity of the normal map, whereas the lower panels correspond to the difference with the severe, random, and shifted maps, respectively.
+The differences have been whitened with a variance proportional to the inverse of the following effective hit number:

+where $n$ is the number of hits of the labelled map and the average ratio of the hit numbers in the severe map to the hit numbers in the normal map is $g=0.65$ for 100--353\,GHz and $g=0.55$ for 545--857\,GHz.